zackzhuochen/zackzhuochen.github.io/index.md

 ## About Me

 Hello, my name is Zhuo Chen (陈卓), and I am currently pursuing my postgraduate studies in the Department of Political Science at Fudan University in China.
-My research interests are centered on comparative politics, particularly in the areas of political institutions in Africa, rural development and social mobility.
+My research interests are centered on comparative politics, particularly in the areas of state-society relation, politics of infrastructure and national identity.

 ## Education